Mean-Field Learning for Storage Aggregation: Acknowledgments

 \emph{1) Parameter settings.} We consider an aggregation of $I = 1,000$ energy storage devices with parameters listed in Table~\ref{tab:ESSParameter}.
 Each parameter is independently sampled across devices from a uniform distribution $U[\cdot,\cdot]$.
 The scalar $\alpha$ controls the degree of heterogeneity across devices and is set to $\alpha = 1$ unless otherwise specified.
 The time step is fixed at $\Delta = 1$ hour.
 Electricity prices are constructed from NYISO Zone~J hourly locational marginal prices (LMPs) on randomly selected calendar days \cite{Liu_ElecPriceDataset_2025}.

 \emph{2) Test platform.} All numerical experiments are conducted on a laptop with a 2.20~GHz CPU and 32~GB of RAM.
 The optimization problems are solved using \texttt{Gurobi}.
 The gradient calculation in \eqref{eq:solvesurrogate} is computed in \texttt{PyTorch} using differentiable convex optimization layers implemented via \texttt{CVXPYLayers} \cite{agrawal2019differentiable}.
+We use the \texttt{Adam} optimizer with a learning rate of 0.01 and train for 100 iterations for the proposed method.